 When parents call Family Enrichment Network's Referral Specialist, not only do they speak to a qualified and trained individual, they are also mailed information on what to look for in a quality program and questions to ask prospective providers.
 This information can be accessed on our website as well.
-The CCR&R Referral Specialist conducts presentations for parents on finding quality child care at the monthly United Health Services (UHS) "Getting Ready for Baby" prenatal classes.
-Child care information can also be accessed online.
 Parents can review violations on registered or licensed providers on the OCFS website by conducting a Day Care Facility search.
 Information on finding quality child care can be found online at Child Care Aware of America or the National Association for the Education of Young Children (NAEYC) websites.
 Links can be found on our website.